shiming-chen/TransZero_pp/README.md

 # TransZero

-This is anonymous project website of the paper "***TransZero: Attribute-guided Transformer for Zero-Shot Learning***" submitted to AAAI 2022.
-This website includes the following materials for testing and checking our results reported in our paper:
+This repository contains the testing code for the paper  "***TransZero: Attribute-guided Transformer for Zero-Shot Learning***" accepted to AAAI 2022.

-1. The trained model
-2. The test scripts
-3. The t-SNE visualization of visual features on **CUB**, **SUN** and **AWA2**.
-4. More visualization of attention maps.

-**Once our paper is accepted, we will release all codes of this work**.
+**We will release all codes of this work later**.

 ![](figs/pipeline.png)